GSRVAA Leadership Team

 Mary Selby, Media & Data Management

-Mary’s connection to Girl Scouts began when she agreed to become a leader for her youngest daughter’s 1st grade Brownie Troop.
-She lead that troop until they graduated from High School.
-Since that time she has continued volunteering with the Rosewood and Roseville Service Units as a member of the Core Team.
-She has served many roles on the team including SU Cookie Manager, SU Events Coordinator and Digital media manager.
-She joined the RVAA Leadership Team in 2013 as Events Coordinator and has served for many years as the Forever Green Breakfast Chair.
+Mary’s connection to Girl Scouts began when she became a leader for her youngest daughter’s Brownie troop,w hich she led until they graduated from high school.
+Since then, she has filled many volunteer roles with the Rosewood and Roseville Service Units, incluidng cookie manager, events coordinator and digital media manager.
+She joined the RVAA Leadership Team in 2013 as Events Coordinator and served for many years as the Forever Green Breakfast Chair.

-Mary and her husband, Denny, have two grown daughters, five grandchildren (all three granddaughters are registered Girl Scouts with their mothers as their leaders).
-She retired from her Medical Records duties in 2015 and in her retirement enjoys quilting and many other hand crafts.
+Mary and her husband, Denny, have two grown daughters and five grandchildren.
+She retired from her medical records duties in 2015 and enjoys quilting and many other hand crafts.

 A.J.
 Steinbring, RVAA Scholarship

 A.J.
-Steinbring has been a Girl Scout since she was in 1st grade and earned her Silver and Gold Awards.
+Steinbring has been a Girl Scout since she was in first grade and earned her Silver and Gold Awards.
 After attending Camp Northwoods for a decade as a camper, she spent seven glorious summers working there and now serves as the chair of the Camp Northwoods Alumnae Association.
-She also volunteers on the council’s Caddie Committee and Forever Green Scholarship Committee and is an outdoor trainer.
+She also volunteers on the Caddie Committee and chairs the Forever Green Scholarship Committee.

-She graduated from Metropolitan State University with a double BA in Research/Information Studies and English Literature, and now works as an administrative assistant for General Mills.
-She married the love of her life in April 2020 during the COVID-19 state shutdown.
-She spends her free time caring for a balcony garden and a growing collection of houseplants, competing with a trivia team and being an “Auntie” to friends’ kids.
+She graduated from Metropolitan State University with a double BA in Research/Information Studies and English Literature and is an executive assistant for General Mills.
+She spends her free time hiking state parks with her dog, caring for a balcony garden and a growing collection of houseplants, and reading books to her nephew.

-Tasha started out as a Brownie Girl Scout in Delano as a part of the Greater Minneapolis Girl Scout Council before the River Valleys Council was formed.
-She was a Brownie, Junior and a Cadette before her troop disbanded when both leaders moved out of the Service Unit.
-Tasha got back into Girl Scouts when her daughter started Kindergarten and the troop needed a co-Leader and cookie manager.
-A year later she took over the troop, and the girls and Tasha went on many adventures through 16 different states.
+Tasha started as a Brownie Girl Scout in Delano and remained a Girl Scout until her leaders moved out of the Service Unit when she was a Cadette.
+Tasha got back into Girl Scouts when her daughter started Kindergarten and the troop needed a co-leader and cookie manager.
+A year later she took over the troop, and the girls and Tasha went on many adventures through 16 states.
 Tasha also served as service unit manager for four years.
-Even though her scouts have all graduated, they still get together regularly for holidays and annual trips.

 Tasha graduated from CSB/SJU with a BA in Psychology and is the HR and Office Manager for a steel erection firm in the west metro.
 She has a daughter, son and great husband.
 Her hobbies include running her gluten free cottage bakery and being outdoors as much as possible, including a minimum of 20 camping trips a year!

-The GSRVAA Leadership Team is scouting for a new board members, including Vice Chair, Special Interest Group Liason, and Member Engagement.
+The GSRVAA Leadership Team is scouting for new board members.
 For more information, please email Kris.